 Navigate to Moodle Administration Menu > Site Administration > Plugins > Enrolments > Manage Arlo > Configuration to access these settings.

-You can read more about the advanced configuration settings in the Configure Arlo for Moodle help article.
+You can read more about the advanced configuration settings in the Arlo for Moodle settings and setup help article.

 Your Moodle instance requires a cron job to be setup for your Moodle site to work (this is important).